 FNAR 296 Science Meets Art.
 The relationship between science and art will be studied in 8 two-week units to help science majors develop illustration skills and an appreciation for qualitative empirical evidence.
 Prerequisites: completion of one life science course and one physical science course.
 3 semester credit hours.
-Fine Arts Core Elective.
-Typically offered: Spring.
+Fine Arts/Music Core Elective.
+Typically offered: Spring Term.

 FNAR 305 Advanced Painting.
-An advanced 300 level studio art course that explores the meaning of Modernist abstraction in painting.
+An advanced 300 level studio art course that explores the meaning of Modernist abstraction, which also includes the representational tradition.
 The course will also consider the relevance of understanding contemporary art as it becomes pertinent to conceiving of a personal artistic vision.
 Having an aesthetic posture of creativity, invention, and discovery is the primary attitude towards the course.
 This course is not a core elective.
 3 semester credit hours.

 FNAR 311 Advanced Drawing.
-An intensive investigation into the use of value and the compositional elements of picture making.
+FNAR 311 Advanced Drawing.
+An intensive investigation into the use of value and the compositional elements of picture making, while seeking a personal vision.
 Emphasis will be placed on the methods of representation as evidenced by the traditions of past masters.
 This is not a core elective.
 Prerequisite: FNAR 211 Drawing II.
 3 semester credit hours.
 Typically offered: Fall Term, Even Years.